Franklin Cummings Tech

 Project Description

 Franklin Cummings Tech (FCTech) is a nonprofit technical college that serves primarily low-income individuals from the Greater Boston area.
-The minority-controlled institution focuses on student success and career readiness in technology fields, offering programs such as traditional degree tracks, strategic partnerships with industry, early college dual enrollment, and professional and continuing studies.
+The institution focuses on student success and career readiness in technology fields, offering programs such as traditional degree tracks, strategic partnerships with industry, early college dual enrollment, and professional and continuing studies.

 In response to a growing number of applications, FCTech is selling its existing property and leveraging proceeds to develop a new 68,000 sq. ft. school building.
 Located in Nubian square, the project supports the city of Boston’s stated goal to accelerate economic opportunity and generate wealth in the neighborhood.